nondejus/qbitcoind/README.md

 * kdb+ v3.4 or higher
 * [qutil](https://github.com/nugend/qutil) - Required if you wish to load the library using qutil.
   If not, an alternative method is provided.
 See below.
-* A bitcoind node for the library to communicate with.
+* A bitcoin node for the library to communicate with.
+For install instructions see [Running a Full Node]( https://bitcoin.org/en/full-node)

 ## Installing